Nile-O/ICT2Assignment_moviesApp/README.md

 [List the set of routes your app supports - only mention new instances if you expanded the Movies Fan app.
 State the view linked with each route.]

 e.g.
-+ /movies/:id - detailed information on a specific movie.
++
++
-+ /movies/upcoming - lists movies soon to be shown in cinemas.
++ /movie/:id/similar - lists movies similar to the movie the link is selected in
 + etc.
-+ etc.

 ### Views/Pages.

 [ For each view in your app, show a screenshot and caption - only new/modified ones in the case of the Movies Fan app.
 If necessary, use multiple screenshots to cover a view's full capability.

-e.g.
->Lists movies from the Discover endpoint.
-Filtering on title and genre attributes is supported.
+>Similar Movies Link appears on the Movies Details page.
+Selecting the link takes user to a Similar Movies List Page where the movies are displayed as in the Discover page format.

 ![][d1]